 INTRODUCTION The waters around the Western Isles are probably the richest of any coastal region in the UK for whales, dolphins, and porpoises, and are one of the most important regions in north-west Europe (Evans, 1998).
 Twenty species of cetaceans have been recorded since 1980 in nearshore waters (within 60 km of the coast).
 Of these, eleven species are either present throughout the year or recorded annually as seasonal visitors.
-Some of these are pelagic (explain) species that normally live along or west of the continental shelf edge, and they rarely come close to the coasts of the Western Isles.
-However, in and immediately around the Sound of Barra (including the Sea of Hebrides east of Barra), a total of nine species have been recorded live since 1980.
+Some of these are pelagic species that normally live along or west of the continental shelf edge, and they rarely come close to the coasts of the Western Isles.
+In and immediately around the Sound of Barra (including Eriskay Sound), a total of eight species have been recorded live since 1980.

-STATUS & ECOLOGY The status, seasonal occurrence and ecology of the nine species of cetaceans recorded in recent years in the locality are given below:
+STATUS & ECOLOGY The status, seasonal occurrence and ecology of the eight species of cetaceans recorded in recent years in the locality are given below: